wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * Bug fix - Tumblr/Blogger issue with missing function.

 = 1.8.6 =
-* New - If blogpost has video it can be used as attachement in Facebook post.
+* New - If blogpost has video it can be used as attachment in Facebook post.
 * Bug fix - Facebook %TEXT% and %FULLTEXT% formatiing issues.
 * Bug fix - Some Blogger Authorization issues.